/

 Collaborative CRM is built around the goal of improving the overall customer experience.
 This starts with streamlining communication between all parties involved on both sides of the sale.

-Collaborative CRM implements this idea by allowing you to track and share customer data with everyone from vendors and suppliers to customer support and even marketing managers.
-Making this information available to your team not only strengthens internal relationships, but the relationships with your customers as well.
+Collaborative CRM implements this idea by allowing you to track and share customer data with everyone, from vendors and suppliers to customer support and even marketing managers.
+Making this information available to your team strengthens not only internal relationships but also the relationships with your customers.

 The two main components of a collaborative CRM solution are interaction management and channel management.

-Interaction Management: Allows your team to manage all interactions between your organization and its customers.
+Interaction Management: This allows your team to manage all interactions between your organization and its customers.
 Customers prefer to communicate through specific channels, and interaction management handles all of those communications across the various channels.

 Channel Management: Helps you reach customers more efficiently and effectively using their preferred interaction channels.
 This could be social media, email, phone, or even face-to-face.